The explanation for what Compute Units are and how we use them.

 Compute units are a measure of the total computational resources your apps are using on Alchemy.
 You can think of this as how you would pay Amazon for compute usage on AWS.
 Some queries are lightweight and fast to run (e.g., eth_blockNumber) and others can be more intense (e.g., large eth_getLogs queries).
 Each method is assigned a quantity of compute units, derived from global average durations of each method.

 Why use Compute Units?

 We're obsessed with providing the most developer-friendly experience across our platform, and this doesn't stop at pricing.
 Pricing on compute units allows us to provide developers with the most fair and transparent pricing possible.
 No more over-paying for simple requests, you only pay for what you use, period.

-If you are experiencing rate limits, or want create a more robust and reliable experience for your users, we recommend implementing retries.
+If you are experiencing throughput errors, or want create a more robust and reliable experience for your users, we recommend implementing retries.